An optical flow approach to tracking ship track behavior using GOES-R satellite imagery: Tracking ship tracks with optical flow

+Although dense optical flow methods, like those in \cite{horn1981, fortun2015, sun2014, baker2011}, may also apply to this problem, the sparse, pyramidal LK algorithm was selected due to its simplicity, efficiency, and the availability of open source implementations.
+We found the LK algorithm to be an appropriate choice for our initial exploration of ship track persistence, especially as it has shown success in a range of applications \cite{bzp2012, il2013, paugam2021, ivanov2022, TLD2012, choi2022, xiang2015, kotsia2007, bojsen2005, kanhere2008, matsushita2005}, and we leave the application of other dense flow methods to future studies.

-Previously, the Lucas-Kanade algorithm was successfully used to estimate cloud motion in ground-based video feeds to forecast solar irradiance \citep{bzp2012} and in satellite image sequences to track individual cloud banks \citep{il2013}. \cite{st1994} showed that Lucas-Kanade is most successful with high-contrast textural features (specifically those with high contrast in both $x$ and $y$ directions), making it an appropriate choice for tracking features within the textured cloud regions where we observe ship tracks.
-The Shi-Tomasi algorithm was designed to detect the most distinguishable features within an image.
-Our method combines the Shi-Tomasi algorithm for feature detection with the Lucas-Kanade algorithm for tracking.
-This approach is strictly computational, relying only on image pixel values with no consideration of other atmospheric or meteorological data that might govern aerosol movement.
-Thus, it is an attractive method for tracking cloud features observed at any altitude, but it is sensitive to image data corruption and intensity variation between frames.
-The latter can be common between GOES-17 CONUS frames, especially when transitioning between nighttime and daytime images.
-As described later in this section, we make modifications to the Lucas-Kanade algorithm to allow continuous feature tracking for more than 24 hr.
+This approach relies on image pixel values alone with minimal consideration of other atmospheric data and is therefore unaffected by the meteorological errors and uncertainties to which physical trajectory models such as HYSPLIT are subjected.
+Thus, it is an attractive method for tracking cloud features observed at any altitude, but like most optical flow algorithms, it is sensitive to image data corruption and intensity variation between frames.
+Intensity variation is common between GOES-17 CONUS frames, especially when transitioning between nighttime and daytime images.
+As described in this section, our optical flow method addresses this specific issue to enable continuous feature tracking for more than 24 hr.

+Our algorithm implementation is available for open source use\footnote{Our optical flow algorithm is available for open source use at: https://github.com/sandialabs/CFTrack}.
+Note that the user is required to download the appropriate GOES L1b radiance imagery and organize it as described in the instructions provided with the code.